Communications and Society Program

 "Investigation of Optimal Reimbursement Policy for Wifi Service by Public Libraries," Vinod Bakthavachalam, August 28, 2014.

-"'Smart Cities' Meet 'Anchor Institutions': The Case of Broadband and the Public Library," Susan Goodman, August 1, 2014.
+"'Smart Cities' Meet 'Anchor Institutions': The Case of Broadband and the Public Library," Ellen P. Goodman, August 1, 2014.

 Valerie J Gross.
 Transforming Our Image, Building Our Brand: The Education Advantage.
 Santa Barbara, CA: Libraries Unlimited, 2013.